 1. Salary funding for postdoctoral projects may be applied for to cover 80–100% of a full-time annual position for two years.

-2. Funds may be applied for to cover costs related to the project, such as salaries, payroll overhead in the form of social security contributions (lönekostnadspålägg, LKP), indirect costs, costs of premises and operating costs (such as costs of investigations, travel, workshops and conferences directly related to the project).
+2. Funds may be applied for to cover costs related to the project, such as salaries, payroll overhead in the form of social security contributions (lönekostnadspålägg, LKP), indirect costs (overheads), costs of premises and operating costs (such as investigation costs, costs of conferences and travel, other costs and costs for dissemination of project results in a form of a standard amount).

 3. Funds for holding conferences may be applied for separately in form of support: conference grants.

-4. The Foundation funds costs of disseminating results from the project with a standard grant of SEK 50,000, which is automatically added by the application system.
-Costs of printing, language editing, translation, publication with open access etc. may therefore not be included in the application.
+4. The Foundation funds costs of disseminating results from the project with a standard grant of SEK 60,000, which is automatically added by the application system.
+Costs of printing, language editing, translation, publication with open access etc. may therefore not be included in the application apart from the standard grant.
 Once a final report on the project has been submitted, publication funds may be applied for separately, in form of support: publication grants.

 5. Teaching, if any, or other assignments (up to a maximum of 20% of a full- time annual position) within the framework of a postdoctoral position are not funded by the Foundation.